Get notified of page updates

 Cancer Risks Associated with Inherited Mutations

 People with a mutation have a higher risk for several cancers.
 These cancers tend to happen at a younger age than in people without a mutation.
 The risks listed below are estimates based on different large studies.
 To understand more about your risk, we recommend that you consult with a genetics expert who can look at your personal and family history of cancer and help you decide on a plan for managing your risk.
-Note that when we use "men" and "women" we are referring to the sex you were assigned at birth.
+Note that when we use "men" we are referring to people assigned male at birth.
+When we use "women" we are referring to people assigned female at birth.

 Breast cancer